Playtime Is Over

 Year: 2003

-Dimensions: 2.5 × 3 × 14 meters
+Dimensions: 2.5 × 3 × 14 m

-About: Stick and Plant is a 2-channel video installation that reconstructs a rehabilitation center.
+Stick and Plant is a 2-channel video installation that reconstructs a rehabilitation center.
 Various treatments unfold inside and outside the video projections, which are integrated into the physical installation.
 Viewers witness participants changing in and out of camouflage suits and hiding within the kentia plant jungle behind the wooden wall.

 Welcome Home